Statue of Sir Nigel Gresley: Duck controversy

 The decision led to disappointment for pro-duck campaigners.
 It led to what has been described as "possibly the most acrimonious argument in the long, pedantic history of the railway hobbyist".
 The dispute was covered in the national newspapers.
 Steam Railway magazine claimed it had made the Gresley Society "the laughing stock of the railway heritage world".
-A public petition to reinstate the duck for the "charm and wit" it added to the statue attracted 3,200 signatures, including those of Michael Portillo, Vanessa Feltz and Sir William McAlpine.
+A public petition to reinstate the duck, for the "charm and wit" it added to the statue, attracted 3,200 signatures, including those of Michael Portillo, Vanessa Feltz and Sir William McAlpine.
 McAlpine, a patron of the Gresley Society, said the duck showed the human side of Gresley and his wider interests and artists claimed it was an important attribute of the piece, providing a reference to the subject's significance.

 A December 2015 election for the council of the Gresley Society saw strong campaigning for candidates who would support the inclusion of the duck.
 However at the meeting, non-members were barred from the room and unable to cast proxy votes for members, which the Society later claimed had been a mistake.
 The action was the subject of a formal complaint to the Charity Commission.
 Pro-duck supporters also lobbied Camden Council to insist on the duck as it was shown on the approved planning permission documents.
-Because of the duck issue the Gresley Society offered to return the donations of any of the supporters of the original fundraising campaign, but only one chose to take the offer up.
+Because of the duck issue, the Gresley Society offered to return the donations of any of the supporters of the original fundraising campaign, but only one chose to take up the offer.
 The statue was unveiled without the duck, though many attendees at the event brought rubber ducks to demonstrate their opposition to the decision.